| Tuesday 9.6.2026 | Wednesday 10.6.2026 | Thurstday 11.6.2026 |

 - Language: EN

-Alternative workshop for Keynote-dialogue (Wednesday 11-12): Values in Climate Change Education, University of Helsinki
+Alternative workshop for English speaking participants Finnish Keynote-dialogue (Wednesday 11-12): Values in Climate Change Education, University of Helsinki

 Various educational frameworks suggest values as a key element in climate change education.
 But how can we teach values?
 This simple question for a complex problem drives this workshop.
 We’ll explore human values and “climate change values”, and how to integrate them into teaching practices.